 The THSC Watchmen reviewed every single bill filed in the Texas legislature, looking for anything that directly affected or could potentially involve the homeschool community or family rights.

-The THSC Watchmen testified and registered THSC’s support for, or opposition to, numerous bills.
+The THSC Watchmen testified on and registered THSC’s support for, or opposition to, numerous bills.
 For many important pieces of legislation, they were highly instrumental in contacting and procuring witnesses for key hearings.

 They fought to veto SB 359, a bill which would have allowed hospitals to overrule family rights by detaining patients (including minors) without a warrant.
-THSC Watchmen also successfully passed SB 1543 to end discrimination against home school students at state colleges.
+The THSC Watchmen also passed SB 1543 to end discrimination against homeschool students at state colleges.

-In 2017, Chief Legislative Analyst Joshua Newman led the largest and most diverse Watchmen team we’ve had in Austin yet.
-The 2017 team members were Meagan Corser, Anna Little, Paul Exley, Emma Little, Vida Mata, and Josiah Newman.
+In 2017, Chief Legislative Analyst Joshua Newman led the largest and most diverse THSC Watchmen team ever.
+The 2017 team members were Meagan Corser, Anna Little, Paul Exley, Emma Little, Vida Mata and Josiah Newman.

 Building on the successes of previous years, the 2017 THSC Watchmen made several breakthroughs and 2017 was THSC’s most successful legislative session yet.